mfinkle/web-adb/README.md

 ```

 #### `/reboot` (`POST`, `text/plain`):
-takes a `JSON` object and returns a plain text status
+reboots the given device. takes a `JSON` object and returns a plain text status
 ```
 {
   "device": "<device-id>"